ospin-web-dev/helper-t/readme.md

-## DEPRECATED, Functions will be rolled into the new Support Wizarr
+## DEPRECATED, Functions will be rolled into the new Support Wizard

 ## OSPIN CLI TOOL